thosgood/this-weeks-finds/markdown/251-300/week289.md

 based Moore loops on X, it's a topological monoid!

 Even better, the space of based Moore loops is homotopy equivalent to the space of ordinary based loops.
-They're even equivalent "as A~\infty~ spaces" - that is, topological spaces with a multiplication that's associative up to a homotopy that satisfies some equation up to homotopy... and so on to infinity.
+They're even equivalent "as $A_\infty$ spaces" - that is, topological spaces with a multiplication that's associative up to a homotopy that satisfies some equation up to homotopy... and so on to infinity.